All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-dos-and-donts

-There is also one key thing to look at when picking your statue; the trunk.
+There is also one key thing to look at when picking your statue: the trunk.
 The placement of his trunk is very important as it has symbolic meaning.
-If you intend to keep your statue at home, it’s advised you buy one with the trunk on the left-hand side.
+If you intend to keep your statue at home, it’s advised that you buy one with the trunk on the left-hand side.
 This is thought to signify calmness and happiness, making it ideal for your home.

 Statues with trunks on the right-hand side are meant to symbolize rituals that must be completed daily.
 That’s why you find them in temples where the rituals can be carried out properly.